Generic Name: Dexmethylphenidate hydrochloride

 Note: * = asymmetric carbon centers

-Dexmethylphenidate hydrochloride tablets also contains the following inert ingredients: citric acid anhydrous, lactose monohydrate, magnesium stearate, microcrystalline cellulose, pregelatinized starch, sodium starch glycolate, and FD&C Blue No.1 (2.5 mg tablets), D&C Yellow #10 (5 mg tablets); the 10 mg tablet contains no dye.
+Dexmethylphenidate hydrochloride tablets also contain the following inert ingredients: lactose monohydrate, sodium starch glycolate, talc, magnesium stearate, and FD&C Blue No.1 aluminum lake (2.5 mg tablet), D&C Yellow No. 10 aluminum lake (5 mg tablet); the 10 mg tablet contains no dye.

 Dexmethylphenidate - Clinical Pharmacology